Pham-dev/telehealth-v2/README.md

 3. Open http://localhost:3000/installer.html using a broswer.

-4. Followig instructions in the installer to complete installation & configuration.
+4. Follow the instructions in the installer to complete installation & configuration.

 5. Launch the admnistration page by clicking 'Open Application' button.